John Charles Thomas: Operatic, recital and radio career

 Thomas sang in a concert performance of the Market Scene from Rimsky-Korsakov's opera Sadko at Manhattan's Carnegie Hall in December 1924.
-His debut in a fully staged opera occurred in March 1925, as Amonasro in a production of Verdi's Aida, presented by the semi-professional Washington National Opera.
+His full opera debut came in March 1925, when he played Amonasro in a production of Verdi's Aida, presented by the semi-professional Washington National Opera.

-Thomas was earning a great deal of money singing on Broadway but he wanted to gain more experience in opera.
-During the 1922-28 period, he spent part of each year in Europe, polishing his singing technique and appearing under contract at La Monnaie opera house in Brussels for the seasons of 1925-27.
+Between 1922 and 1928, he spent part of each year in Europe, polishing his singing technique and appearing under contract at the La Monnaie opera house in Brussels for the 1925-27 seasons.
 He would return to La Monnaie for 25 more performances in 1928, eight in 1930 and four in 1931.
-Even more importantly, he appeared with the famous Russian bass Feodor Chaliapin in productions of Faust at the Royal Opera House, Covent Garden, London, in July 1928.
+He appeared with the famous Russian bass Feodor Chaliapin in productions of Faust at London's Royal Opera House in July 1928.

-He continued to give recitals in the United States during this period and, in 1923, acted in a silent film, Under the Red Robe, directed by Alan Crosland.
-He made recordings, too, for the Vocalion label (1920–24) and Brunswick Records (1924–29), before signing with RCA Victor in 1931.
-Thomas also became a pioneer of radio broadcasts, in both New York and Florida.
-From 1929-32 he was a member of the Philadelphia Grand Opera Company, and in 1930 made one appearance with the Philadelphia Civic Opera Company.
+He continued to give recitals in the United States during this period and, in 1923, acted in the silent film Under the Red Robe, directed by Alan Crosland.
+He also made recordings for the Vocalion label (1920–24) and Brunswick Records (1924–29), before signing with RCA Victor in 1931.
+From 1929-32 he was a member of the Philadelphia Grand Opera Company and, in 1930, made one appearance with the Philadelphia Civic Opera Company.
+On December 9, 1930 he appeared in concert with The Highland Glee Club in Newton, Massachusetts.

-He accepted engagements with the Washington National, San Francisco, Chicago and Philadelphia opera companies, and in 1934, to satisfy a public demand, he was signed by the Metropolitan Opera in New York City.
+He accepted engagements with the Washington National, San Francisco, Chicago and Philadelphia opera companies and, to satisfy a public demand, he was signed by the Metropolitan Opera in New York City in 1934.
 He would remain at the Met until 1943, performing opposite such stars as the soprano Rosa Ponselle.